Windows Live for TV

-Windows Live for TV (codenamed Orbit, previously Nemo) is a Windows Media Center application that was part of Microsoft's Windows Live services.
-It provides users to access Windows Live Spaces, Messenger, and Call on their large-screen monitors or TVs using their PC.
+Windows Live for TV (codenamed Orbit, previously Nemo) is a discontinued Windows Media Center application that was part of Microsoft's Windows Live services.
+It provided users to access Windows Live Spaces, Messenger, and Call on their large-screen monitors or TVs using their PC.

-The goal of Windows Live for TV was to bring social networking to a new form factor that is both intuitive and fun to use.
+The goal of Windows Live for TV before its discontinuation was to integrate the services of Windows Live into a 10-foot interface for use on televisions as a Windows Media Center application, bringing social networking and instant messaging to a new form factor that would've been both intuitive and fun to use.
 The application is built using Windows Presentation Foundation (.NET Framework 3.0) and runs within Windows Media Center or directly in Windows Vista's Internet Explorer 7.0 browser.

+The design of the user interface is glossy on its top and bottom panels, displaying a search box on the top panel, and buttons to change status and to sign out on the bottom.
+The design and background is based on Windows Live's Wave 1 design language (WLM 8.0 and 8.1), with its bright lines of energy creating depth.
+Users would scroll through the content on a 3D carousel; scrolling vertically also goes through the different types of content from Windows Live like Spaces or Messenger information.

 Planned features of Windows Live for TV included: